Experiencing a Humid House?

 What Humidity Level Should My House Be At?

 Humidity is the amount of water vapor in the air at a given temperature.
 With this being said, the golden rule is to have your home humidity level at 55% or lower at a 75-degree thermostat cool setting.
-However, this can be a difficult thing to achieve living in Charleston because of the various beaches, rivers, ponds, and overall environment.
+However, this can be a difficult thing to achieve with an air conditioner in Charleston because of the various beaches, rivers, ponds, and overall environment.
 If you have high humidity in your house then do not be too discouraged.
 You are not alone.
 However, high humidity needs immediate attention from a local HVAC professional.